Rejuvenating the seats

 Additional Timber Veneer

 The interior of the Coupe was crying out for some extra timber veneer.
 The central

 dash and glove box lid were the only areas originally finished with polished timber and the rest of the dash and console area was finished in either silver metal or

 black vinyl.
-To add a further touch of class to the interior I purchased a timber veneer kit from Carwood to replace the original centre
+To add a further touch of class to the interior I purchased a timber veneer kit from Carwood to replace the original centre console, radio, ignition

-finished it when it was first built.
+provided when it was first built.

 restoration was my worst nightmare come to haunt me and at other times the source of a great deal of pleasure and satisfaction.

-Thankfully the good times outweighed the bad and the end result is a
+Thankfully the good times outweighed the bad and the end result was a

-magnificent Jaguar XJC 5.3 that I am sure I will get a great deal of pleasure from.
+magnificent Jaguar XJC 5.3 that will provide a great deal of pleasure for many years.
 I did get a bit carried away and rebuilt or replaced a lot more items than

 twenty five years.
 Would I do it again?
 Absolutely no way!
 Any future classic car that I buy will be fully restored by a

-previous caring and fussy owner like me - I have learnt my lesson.
+previous caring and fussy owner like me - I have learnt my lesson (Well, no not really!).